Caenorhabditis elegans: RNA interference and gene silencing

 RNA interference (RNAi) is a relatively straightforward method of disrupting the function of specific genes.
-Silencing the function of a gene can sometimes allow a researcher to infer its possible function.
+By introducing dsRNA into cells, homologous mRNA is degraded, silencing the function of the associated gene.
+Selective disruption of a single gene can allow a researchers to infer its possible function.
 The nematode can be soaked in, injected with, or fed with genetically transformed bacteria that express the double-stranded RNA of interest, the sequence of which complements the sequence of the gene that the researcher wishes to disable.

 RNAi has emerged as a powerful tool in the study of functional genomics.
 C. elegans has been used to analyse gene functions and claim the promise of future findings in the systematic genetic interactions.

 Environmental RNAi uptake is much worse in other species of worms in the genus Caenorhabditis.
 Although injecting RNA into the body cavity of the animal induces gene silencing in most species, only C. elegans and a few other distantly related nematodes can take up RNA from the bacteria they eat for RNAi.
 This ability has been mapped down to a single gene, sid-2, which, when inserted as a transgene in other species, allows them to take up RNA for RNAi as C. elegans does.